NVE/ebm/docs/source/model-description.rst

 for 57 % of the total area in the building stock, it is reasonable to say that the rates concerning houses will have a greater impact on total energy use than the other rates.

-The new construction rates for all building categories are directly linked to SSB's population projections, and this has a significant impact on the result.
+The new construction rates for all building categories are directly linked to `SSB's population projections <https://www.ssb.no/befolkning/befolkningsframskrivinger/statistikk/nasjonale-befolkningsframskrivinger>`_, and this has a significant impact on the result.
 It is assumed that the area distributed by the number of inhabitants in Norway (m²/person) for each categories of non-residential buildings will remain constant throughout the period.
 For example, in 2024 it is calculated that there are 5.8 m² of office area per person in Norway, and 1.3 m² of nursing home per person.
 These numbers are assumed to be constant during the forecast period, so the area will grow according to population change.